 Again, they are alcohol-based markers that are permanent, non-toxic and acid-free just like the originals.
 So if you want to try Copic for your illustrations, doodles, professional art, and manga or anime and can't decide if you want to go ahead with the full color set as we mentioned above, this is a really great option for you.

-The EverBlend Art Markers by Arteza comes in a stunning 60 highly pigmented makers that are perfect for drawing, coloring, designing, sketching and hand-lettering, an art form that is quite popular right now among bullet journalists and planners!
+The EverBlend Art Markers by Arteza comes in a stunning 60 highly pigmented makers that are perfect for drawing, coloring, designing, sketching and hand-lettering, an art form that is quite popular right now among bullet journalists and planners.

-It has a dual-tip design with the fine tip measuring at 0.11" and the larger end, a chisel tip, measuring at 0.24".
+These art markers have a dual-tip design with the fine tip measuring at 0.11" and the larger end, a chisel tip, measuring at 0.24".
 The ink in the EverBlend art marker set is alcohol and is permanent once applied, however, the ink blends beautifully while it is still wet using the clear blender that is included in the set.

 The set also comes with a carrying case to keep everything organized, and it sits at a great price point for everything you get with this art marker set.